-NYU students who wish to review their records must complete a record request form in the Office of the Registrar, 105 E. 17th Street, 2nd floor, or of the appropriate school record review officer listed above.
+NYU students who wish to review their records must complete a record request form in the Office of the Registrar, 300 Cadman Plaza West, 7th Floor, Brooklyn, NY 11201 or of the appropriate school record review officer listed above.
 The request should specify what records are to be inspected.
 Students will be notified when the records are available for inspection.

 If a student believes that any of the education records relating to her or him contain information that is inaccurate, misleading, or in violation of her or his rights of privacy, she or he may ask the University to correct or delete such information.
 The student may also ask that additional explanatory material be inserted in the record.

 Requests for amendment of a record or the addition of explanatory material should be submitted at the conclusion of the record review on form PL 93-3803, available from the appropriate record review officer.
 The reasons for the request should be set forth on the form and should clearly identify the part of the record the student wants changed and specify why it is inaccurate or misleading.
 There is no obligation on the part of the University to grant such a request.
 If the University declines to amend the records as requested by the student, it will so inform the student, and the student may request a hearing.
 The right to challenge the contents of an educational record may not be used to question substantive educational judgments that have been correctly recorded.
 For example, a hearing may not be requested to contest the assignment of a grade.
 Grades given in the course of study include written evaluations that reflect institutional judgment of the quality of a student’s academic performance.
 Information concerning hearing procedures is outlined in the University’s FERPA Guidelines.